In this article

 The $75 Rule

-The IRS generally does not require businesses to keep receipts for any expenses under $75.
-However, there are some exceptions.
-For lodging expenses, receipts are always required, regardless of the amount.
+The IRS generally does not require businesses to keep receipts for any expenses under $75, with one major exception: Lodging.

 For more information, please refer to 26 CFR 1.62-2: Reimbursements and other expense allowance arrangements.